 In addition to these major airports, Portugal boasts several regional airports, such as Madeira Airport and João Paulo II Airport in the Azores, providing accessibility to different corners of the country.
 These airports, equipped with modern facilities, ensure a seamless travel experience for visitors arriving for leisure or business.

-When planning your journey to Portugal, explore the diverse flight options offered by major carriers like TAP Air Portugal, Ryanair, and easyJet.
+When planning your journey to Portugal, the best way is to explore the diverse flight options that major carriers like TAP Air Portugal, Ryanair, and EasyJet offer.
 These airlines provide direct and connecting flights, enhancing flexibility and convenience for international travelers.
+For the island regions like Madeira, you’ll most likely have to fly via Lisbon or another major airport first—like Heathrow or Madrid.

 Upon arrival, efficient transportation options, including taxis, rental cars, and public transportation like buses and metro services, are readily available at the Portuguese airports.
-This ensures a smooth transition from the airport to your chosen destination, allowing you to commence your exploration of Portugal promptly.
+This ensures a smooth transition from the airport to your chosen destination, allowing you to explore Portugal promptly.

 Portugal’s tourism industry thrived in 2023, breaking past previous records with more than 30 million tourists visiting the country.
-This boom was announced by Nuno Fazenda, the Secretary of State for Tourism, Commerce and Services.
-He reported that Portugal welcomed over 30 million guests in 2023, resulting in 77 million overnight stays and generating around €25 billion in tourism revenue.
+Nuno Fazenda, the Secretary of State for Tourism, Commerce, and Services, announced this boom.
+He reported that Portugal welcomed over 30 million guests in 2023, resulting in 77 million overnight stays and around €25 billion in tourism revenue.

 Of that number, about 2.38 were from Spain, 2.35 million visited from the United Kingdom, and 2.3 million came from the United States.

-Visa requirements for visiting Portugal as a tourist vary depending on your country of origin.
-It’s crucial to note that these requirements can change, and you should always check for the most up-to-date information.
+Visa requirements for visiting Portugal as a tourist varies depending on your country of origin.
+These requirements can change, so you should always check for the most up-to-date information.

 Schengen Visa